Extinct

 As analogue photography is replaced by digital, and as the natural world is confined and destroyed, we should be asking ourselves if we are changing the character of our own being.
 Our characters, strengths and fears, have been forged through time by other creatures and the environment.
 How will we find courage without the lion?
 Power without the elephant?
 The Past without physical evidence?
 Losing these, we lose a part of ourselves.

 Will photographs be the only remaining testament of our primordial past or will we rise up to protect the fragile environment we all depend upon?
-These images are documents of our planet’s beauty but also a testament to all we have to lose.

 Rome